phoinixgrr/sigma_connect_ha/README.md

 ## Feedback

 Found a bug or need a feature?
 Open an issue or PR in the [GitHub repository](https://github.com/phoinixgrr/sigma_connect_ha)

+## 🐣 Easter Egg

+This project was developed as a hobby project during **Greek Easter 2025** — which is why you might notice a few symbolic red Easter eggs baked into the logo 🥚🇬🇷.

+It’s a little nod to the timing of the project and a reminder that tech and tradition can happily coexist ✨

 ## ☕ Support My Work